PlatformOfTrust/translator-skeleton-python/README.md

 ## Implementing a translator

-Add the Platform Of Trust public key to the `settings.py` `POT_PUBLIC_KEY` environment variable.
+Add the Platform Of Trust public key to the `settings.py` `POT_PUBLIC_KEY` variable.
 This public key is used for validating the signature header sent from the Platform Of Trust Data Broker API.

 You need to create a private/public key pair to be used with the translator.